ballerina-platform/module-ballerinax-health.fhir.r4/parser/Module.md

 }
 ```

-*Note:* `parseWithValidation` function returns `anydata` type when success, and it needs to be cast to the relevant FHIR Resource type.
-It will return validation error if it is fails.
+*Note:* `parseWithValidation` function returns `anydata` type when successful, and it needs to be cast to the relevant FHIR Resource type.
+It will return a validation error if it fails.

 **04. Parse and validation with invalid FHIR data**

-In this approach the parser will attempt to parse and apply to the validation the given FHIR resource payload to given resource type profile.
+In this approach, the parser will attempt to parse the given FHIR resource payload and apply validation against the specified resource type profile.

 ```ballerina
 import ballerina/log;